cytech/weather.wundergroundpws/README.md

 A Kodi weather addon for registered and active Weather Underground personal weather station users.

+:+1: If you find this product useful, feel free to buy me a beer: https://paypal.me/cytecheng

 To use this addon, you need to enter your personal weather station API key in the addon settings.

 To get a free API key: